 You’ll Never Listen to Music the Same Way Again

-“You’ll never listen to music the same way again,” my teacher told us the first day of class at McNally Smith College of Music.
+“You’ll never listen to music the same way again,” my teacher told us the first day of class.
 He was talking about mixing and critical listening.
 Now a year later, I couldn’t agree more…

 Consumers, critics, and aficionados who love music but haven’t experienced the music creation process have always intrigued me.